 All I know is that after the birth of our son, they were suddenly much larger and more painful than they’d been in years prior.
 A tailor’s bunion on my left foot grew so big it was hard to find footwear to accommodate the growth.

-So, I’d resigned myself to a life of sneakers and Birkenstocks (and maybe buying two different sizes in a pair of shoes – one for the left, one for the right) when my primary care doctor recommended I see a podiatrist.
+So, I’d resigned myself to a life of shopping for sneakers and Birkenstocks (and maybe buying two different sizes in a pair of shoes – one for the left, one for the right) when my primary care doctor recommended I see a podiatrist.

 I mean, they were bad.
 But how could I handle being off my feet for two weeks with an infant crawling around the house?